Our contract farmers grow poultry in Finland and Denmark. We provide contract farmers with guidance, training and animal health services.

 Birds are flock animals

 The rearing is done in an "all in - all out” method.
 It means that chicks come to the farm, grow and leave all at the same time.
 In between the rearing batches, the litter is removed and production facilities are thoroughly washed, disinfected and dried.
 In Finland, the batches are not thinned to support the welfare of chicks.
 Instead, the whole bird batch is picked up as a group from the farm.
-Occasional thinning may take place in Denmark and Estonia.
+Occasional thinning may take place in Denmark.

 We are very proud that our poultry meat is salmonella-free.
 It would not be possible without close co-operation with our farmers who work to meet the biosecurity and hygiene requirements we have set together.